Activision CEO Bobby Kotick takes pay cut ahead of earnings report

 Most notably, buzz around the upcoming Call of Duty: Vanguard is quiet.
 That game is launching next week, and it will likely end the year as the top-selling game.
 But it’s also possible that its sales could shrink compared to Call of Duty: Black Ops – Cold War and the prior year’s Call of Duty: Modern Warfare.

 Fans of Call of Duty may still harbor excitement for Vanguard, but the game faces increased competition.
-Battlefield 2042 launches two weeks later, and Halo is launching in early December.
+Battlefield 2042 launches two weeks later, and Halo Infinite is launching in early December.
 And again, Call of Duty will likely outsell those games, but EA’s and Microsoft’s shooters could put a dent in Vanguard’s performance.

 Beyond that, Activision Blizzard’s release calendar is looking bleak.
 It just released Diablo II: Resurrected to strong sales, but the timing of the next Blizzard hit is unknown.
 Diablo Immortal should hit mobile phones some time in 2022, but Overwatch 2 and Diablo IV still seem missing in action.